 This area is a home and garden land that was owned by Lord Lansdowne, who in 1870 began a project to transform the land into a beautiful 400 acre woodland retreat.

 The Lord traveled extensively through the Himalayas and other far-flung regions and brought back plants and shrubs from his expeditions to plant in the garden.
+Dereen houses a collection of rare and exotic trees and has some of the biggest rhododendrons ever to be seen that have been growing there since the 1800s.

 The gardens cover over 400 acres that are a haven for wildlife and deer.
-It’s also an entertaining area for children as the grounds are home to ‘Dereenies’ which are
+It’s also an entertaining area for children as the grounds are home to ‘Dereenies’ which are 2 inch tall fairy houses.

 Caheer Bridge Gardens